City Of Bozeman

 CPR Education

-When a person has a cardiac arrest, survival depends on immediately getting CPR from someone nearby.
-CPR, especially if performed in the first few minutes of cardiac arrest, can double or triple a person's chance of survival.
-If you are called on to give CPR in an emergency, you will most likely be trying to save the life of someone you love.
-Unfortunately, only about 46% of people who experience an out-of-hospital cardiac arrest get the immediate help that they need before professional help arrives.
+During cardiac arrest, a person's survival depends on CPR.
+CPR can double or triple their chance of survival.
+If you need to give CPR, you will probably be trying to save a loved one.
+Unfortunately, only about 46% of people who experience an out-of-hospital cardiac arrest get the immediate help that they need.

-Contact the American Heart Association online or by contacting your local AHA center.
+Contact the American Heart Association online or in-person locally.

 Gallatin County Fire Academy